-The key is to understand what to do at home, and then making a commitment to consistency.
+The key is to understand what to do at home, and then committing to consistency.
 Without persistent follow-through, this is all just another good idea.
 But it can be much more than that if you will stick to this plan!
 So let’s let to it!

 Prepare the children for the best year ever.